showandtell/ShowAndTell/README.md

 ### TODO

-* Github import dialog
-* audio attached to wrong file in simultaneous recording
 * implement gh oauth
-* ~~Make a new version of the "help" presentation (and launch on first use)~~
 * Try to encapsulate code for each media widget.
 Use polymer web components?
 * keep audio names and overwrite previous files when publishing.